 This regulation is applicable to businesses that market their products to people in the EU or track the behavior of EU consumers.
 In essence, even if your business is based outside of the EU borders but you process data of EU citizens, the GDPR definitely applies to you.

-According to last year’s survey from Hubspot, less than half of the businesses have updated their data protection policies.
+According to a survey from Hubspot, less than half of the businesses have updated their data protection policies.

 He’s making a list